Public vs Private Hospitals in Australia: What New Graduate Nurses Need to Know

 5. Application Differences

-Public hospitals typically use centralised recruitment portals (e.g., NSW Health, SA Health, GradConnect, PMCV in VIC).
+• Public systems use centralised portals like NSW Health, SA Health, GradConnect, PMCV.

-💡 Final Thoughts: So Which One Should You Choose?
+💡 Final Thoughts: Which One Should You Choose?

 Previous